apaszke/console-timestamp/README.md

 **String getter**

 Now, you can use a new String getter ```'hh:mm:ss'.timestamp``` which will replace the placeholders in the string.
-You can't specify a time then, the values are automatically set to now.
-It's just a shortcut.
+You can't specify a time then.
+The values are automatically set to now.
+It's just a shortcut for the regular function.

 Examples
 =================